Check Mark Icon100% Satisfaction Guaranteed

 Balanced Drying

 Balanced drying is quite simple, it’s balancing the evaporation and dehumidification of water-damaged materials.
 The ideal drying situation is in which the rate of evaporation from the contacts is equal to or less than the rate of dehumidification or moisture removal from the air.
-The balanced drying technique is to prevent moisture absorption in the air into unaffected materials, minimizing the chance of secondary damage occurring.

 Board Up and Tarping

 Fires can create holes in a structure, burning away doors, windows, and roofs.
 These holes can remain a problem, allowing possible entry for pesky animals or opportunistic thieves.
 Board up and tarping is a way to temporarily fix up these holes.
-Our fire cleanup experts will cover any massive openings on a structure to stop any unwanted visitors from entering.

 Category 1